element-hq/ess-helm/README.md

 traefik          LoadBalancer   10.43.184.49    172.20.1.60   8080:32100/TCP,8443:30129/TCP   5d18h
 ```

-4. Configure your reverse proxy so that the DNS names you configured are routed to the external IP of traefik on port 8080 (HTTP) and 8443 (HTTPS).
+4. Configure your reverse proxy so that the DNS names you configured are routed to the external IP of Traefik on port 8080 (HTTP) and 8443 (HTTPS).

 5. If the certificates are handled in your reverse proxy, you can point to port 8080 (HTTP) only and disable TLS in ESS.
 Copy the file '[charts/matrix-stack/ci/fragments/quick-setup-external-cert.yaml](https://github.com/element-hq/ess-helm/blob/main/charts/matrix-stack/ci/fragments/quick-setup-external-cert.yaml)' to `tls.yaml`.